19hours/sg-statutes/Acts/Income Tax Act.md

 14\.—(1) For the purpose of ascertaining the income of any person for any period from any source chargeable with tax under this Act (referred to in this Part as the income), there shall be deducted all outgoings and expenses wholly and exclusively incurred during that period by that person in the production of the income, including —

+(a) except as provided in this section —

+(i) any sum payable by way of interest; and

+(ii) any sum payable in lieu of interest or for the reduction thereof, as may be prescribed by regulations (including the restriction of the deduction of the sum in respect of money borrowed before the basis period relating to the year of assessment 2008),

-(a) except as provided in this section, any sum payable by way of interest upon any money borrowed by that person where the Comptroller is satisfied that the interest was payable on capital employed in acquiring the income;
+upon any money borrowed by that person where the Comptroller is satisfied that such sum is payable on capital employed in acquiring the income;

+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 (b) rent payable by any person in respect of any land or building or part thereof occupied by him for the purpose of acquiring the income;